• Video

 Mauricio Pochettino, the Argentine manager behind the U.S. men's national team's red-hot World Cup start, is gaining widespread attention for everything from his celebrity doppelganger to his embracing of American culture and the inspiring way he's leading the U.S. team.

-Pochettino has so far led the team to the round of 16 after the team won Wednesday night in their first World Cup knockout game win since 2002, according to ESPN.
+Pochettino and the USMNT will face off Monday night against Belgium in a high-stakes round of 16 matchup.
+Last week, against Bosnia-Herzegovina, the team won their first World Cup knockout game win since 2002, according to ESPN.

 Read on for everything to know about U.S. men's national coach Mauricio Pochettino.